CluelessBiker/project3-layer-cakes/README.md

 [StackOverflow](https://stackoverflow.com/questions/522563/accessing-the-index-in-for-loops) provided the reminder for how to index my 'for loop'.

 [Mats Simonsson](https://github.com/Pelikantapeten) Helped me to create my Try/Except statement, and walked me through their own code when I was stuck.

+Nick Ludlam, my friend, assisted me by re-writing the code for the averages function, as it needed to account for empty cells.

 ### Media